ryan-michael-19/web-drones/README.md

 Web Drones is a game about exploring the world with drones to create more drones.
 Web drones are controled via a REST api, allowing players to learn how to make HTTP requests and write code while playing the game.

 I am not currently hosting the game, but it can be ran in containers with the attached `docker-compose.yaml`.
-BE MINDFUL EXPOSING THIS SERVER TO THE INTERNET.
-I still have some hardcoded passwords and encryption keys in the source.

 API documentation at https://ryan-michael-19.github.io/web-drones/